 - organ function is often preserved and may also recover

 All the TTR in the blood, which forms the amyloid deposits everywhere except in the eye and the blood vessels around the brain, is made in the liver.
-Liver transplantation is therefore a treatment option for some patients with hereditary ATTR amyloidosis.
-The liver which forms the abnormal, ‘variant’ TTR is removed and replaced by a donor liver making normal, ‘wild type’ TTR.
-The aim is to prevent the formation of further amyloid deposits by reducing the supply of the amyloidogenic precursor TTR.
+In the past, liver transplantation was a treatment option for some patients with hereditary ATTR amyloidosis, although almost exclusively younger patients with the Val30Met mutation.
+Since the advent of the new drugs, liver transplantation is rarely recommended in the UK.

 Supporting amyloidotic organ function